leg0ushque/movies-roulette-app/materials/module-1/project-setup.md

 ### Install NodeJS
 https://nodejs.org/en/download

+Now you have options: to create with simple Create React App or with Vite

 ### Using Create React App (CRA)

 Create React App is an officially supported way to set up a React project with minimal effort.
 Assuming you already have **Node.js** installed on your machine, you can create a new React app by running the following commands:

+Open CMD in the specific folder and execute following commands:
 ```bash
 npx create-react-app my-app
 cd my-app